linkflow-repo/fitt360-sdk/README.md

   - If you want set static ip, you should fill gateway ip address.
 2. USB Tethering ( RNDIS )
   - If FITT360 connected with SDK sample app as USB Tethering, RNDIS connect automatically within 10 second.
+  - USB Tethering can support RNDIS with available USIM chip.
+If smartphone and tablet doesn't have available USIM chip , can not use FITT360 as USB Tethering.